 Protocol for annotating clinical documents

 In order to be able to use the data available in free text form in the patient record and to develop computerized algorithms for the recognition and processing of this information, a first step of document annotation is necessary.
 This file is a protocol established for the annotation of clinical documents extracted within the framework of the SwissMADE project (a first version fed iteratively afterwards).
-The BRAT tool or the GATE tool is used for this task (see BRAT user guide)1.
+The BRAT1 tool or the GATE2 tool are used for this task

-In addition to annotating the clinical documents, the annotator will also have to evaluate the causality between the antithrombotic drug(s) and the adverse event (according to evaluation criteria described in the literature2,3).
+In addition to annotating the clinical documents, the annotator will also have to evaluate the causality between the antithrombotic drug(s) and the adverse event (according to evaluation criteria described in the literature3,4).
 The categories defined are: relationship between the drug and the adverse event certain, probable, possible and doubtful.
 For this purpose, the simplified Naranjo algorithm will be used (a validated tool for assessing the causality of adverse drug events in daily clinical practice) (Table 1).
 The evaluation will be done on a parallel Excel document.

-Table 1 : Simplified Naranjo Algorithm
+Table 1 : Simplified Naranjo Algorithm5